robertcepa/toucan-js/README.md

   async fetch(request: Request, env: Env, context: Context) {
     const sentry = new Toucan({
       dsn: 'dsn...',
-      context: env, // Includes 'waitUntil', which is essential for Sentry logs to be delivered.
+      context, // Includes 'waitUntil', which is essential for Sentry logs to be delivered.
 Modules workers do not include 'request' in context -- you'll need to set it separately. request, // request is not included in 'context', so we set it here.
       allowedHeaders: ['user-agent'],
       allowedSearchParams: /(.*)/,